TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/.github/ISSUE_TEMPLATE/need_help.md

 ---
-name: Bug report
+name: Need help
-about: Create a report to help C-REAL to improve
+about: Stuck some where during setup or using a command?
-title: 'Any crashes (console disappeared), unexpected outcome, and unusable commands?'
+title: 'Getting help.'
 labels: ''
 assignees: ''